rcmcooperative/SSI-RCM101-Training/project-management/success-against-objectives.md

 - We leant on Oscar a lot to facilitate communication with participants and scheduling!
     - July/August was a tricky time to deliver anything.

-### What did we learn
+### What did we learn?
 - There was still too much material, even going from 1.5h the [first time we lead this workshop](https://zenodo.org/records/14056130), to 4h now (without the clinic).
 - We probably didn't do enough work to build community between the participants before the event, or explain why we were dedicating so much time to introductions in the meeting (see [feedback comments](feedback-rcm101-202506.md)).
 We maybe need to do some more work to understand if there is a need for specific RCM community in this group, and how we could potentially fulfil that need.
 - Miro was ok, but not a good experience for some (see [feedback comments](feedback-rcm101-202506.md))!

-### What are we pleased about
+### What are we pleased about?
-- We adapted the clinic format bet3ween the sessions to allow people to request what type of discussion they would like to have.
+- We adapted the clinic format between the sessions to allow people to request what type of discussion they would like to have.
 This decision was made because we realised that the norm of our old team weren't established in this group, so we needed to lay some ground work.
 1
 - The training was generally well received (see [feedback comments](feedback-rcm101-202506.md))!
 People especially liked the frameworks and thinking space to do this work.